renato0307/learning-go/api-add-first-utility-function.md

 	base := r.Group("/v1")             // new
 	programming.SetRouterGroup(base)   // new
+	// finance.SetRouterGroup(base)    // for the future

 	r.Run()
 }
 ```

+We define the API version by using *URI Versioning* (the `/v1` part).

-This will add the `/v1/programming/uuid` route to the default router.
+The final result is `/v1/programming/uuid` route being added to the Gin engine.

 ## Manual testing